ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 The Elderly woman stands at the pulpit, addressing the congregation.
 The church is filled with attentive listeners, including _DALLAS_ (40s) and _MAC_ (10), sitting quietly in a pew.

-**COMMON FOLK**

-> TODAY IS A READING FROM THE BOOK OF ISHAIH CHAPTER 5 VERSE 5

-VO

-> Ishaiah
->
+**VO**
-> "God will stretch out over Edom

-    the measuring line of chaos
-    and the plumb line of desolation.

-12 Her nobles will have nothing there to be called a kingdom, all her princes will vanish away.
-13 Thorns will overrun her citadels, nettles and brambles her strongholds.
+> Today's old testament reading is from the Book of Isaiah, Chapter 5 Verse 5.
+God will stretch out over Edom the measuring line of chaos and the plumb line of desolation.
+Her nobles will have nothing there to be called a kingdom, all her princes will vanish away.
+Thorns will overrun her citadels, nettles and brambles her strongholds.
 She will become a haunt for jackals, a home for owls.
-14 Desert creatures will meet with hyenas, and wild goats will bleat to each other;
-there the night creatures will also lie down and find for themselves places of rest.
-15 The owl will nest there and lay eggs, she will hatch them, and care for her young under the shadow of her wings;
-there also the falcons will gather, each with its mate.
+Desert creatures will meet with hyenas, and wild goats will bleat to each other; there the night creatures will also lie down and find for themselves places of rest.
+The owl will nest there and lay eggs, she will hatch them, and care for her young under the shadow of her wings; there also the falcons will gather, each with its mate.

 ## Scene 8: EXT.
 CHURCH FRONT LAWN - AFTERNOON